 (5) The annual expenditures and management fees for charitable activities carried out in the year prior to applying are compliant with the State Council Ministry of Civil Affairs provisions on charitable organizations;

-(6) Not having a goal of profit-making and using earnings and operating surpluses for the charitable purposes provided in the charter; assets and their proceeds must not be distributed among initiators, donors or members of charitable organizations in any form; and there are provisions in the charter providing that excess assets are to be transferred to other charitable organizations with the same or similar charitable purposes;
+(6) Not having a goal of profit-making and using earnings and operating surpluses for the charitable purposes provided in the charter; assets and their proceeds must not be distributed among founders, donors or members of charitable organizations in any form; and there are provisions in the charter providing that excess assets are to be transferred to other charitable organizations with the same or similar charitable purposes;

 (7) Complete internal governance structures, with clear mechanisms for decision-making, implementation, and oversight; and having complete financial systems;